0xJuancito/ZeroKnowledgeBootcamp/homework/01-homework.md

 ## Use cases

-In your groups, think of some use cases of zero knowledge proofs.
-What problems are there when using zkps in real world situations?

 **Answer:** One possible problem is **information leakeage**: how much extra information is the Verifier going to learn during the course of this proof, beyond the mere fact that the statement is true?